-On July 27, 2021, the Common Shares and the warrants issued in March begun trading on the NEO Exchange under the symbol "NETZ", and "NETZ.WT" respectively.
-The following graph shows the total cumulative shareholder return for C\$100 invested in Common Shares from the period commencing on July 27, 2021 to September 26, 2022.
+On July 27, 2021, the Common Shares began trading on the NEO Exchange under the symbol "NETZ".
+The following graph shows the total cumulative shareholder return for C\$100 invested in Common Shares from the period commencing on July 27, 2021 to April 21, 2023.
 The Company's total shareholder return is compared with the cumulative total return of the S&P/TSX Composite index for the same period.